pcchase617/Voyager-Project-2/README.md

 * The URL of the functional, deployed application.

 * The URL of the GitHub repository.
-Give the repository a unique name and include a readme describing the project.
+Give the repository a unique name and include a ReadMe describing the project.